 Other Offenses Chargeable and Punishable Along with Auto Insurance Fraud

 There are a few related offenses that the prosecutor can file against you if there is insufficient evidence to prove to the jury beyond a reasonable doubt that you are guilty of violating auto/car insurance fraud law.
 Below are common offenses closely related to an auto insurance fraud crime:

-You violate arson laws under PC 451 if you maliciously and willfully burn your car with the criminal intent to defraud your auto insurance provider to pay you for the intentional losses.
+You violate arson laws under Penal Code Section 451 if you maliciously and willfully burn your car with the criminal intent to defraud your auto insurance provider to pay you for the intentional losses.
 A conviction for violating PC 451 carries the following penalties: